 - 6.1 All staff are required to be familiar with this policy.
 In particular: - The Head of Operations is responsible for the implementation and compliance of this policy and ensuring that staff training is provided.
-They will provide an annual report to the Senior Leadership Team, the Services Committee and the SW9 Board on the effectiveness of this policy.
+They will provide an annual report to the Senior Leadership Team, the Services Committee and the SW9 Board on the effectiveness of this policy. - The Safeguarding Champions are responsible for the implementation and compliance of this policy.
+They will monitor all cases and discuss cases prior to closure. - The Scheme Manager, Property Services Manager and Housing Services Manager are responsible for completing referrals and referring them to the

-SW9 Version Control Document Name: Safeguarding Policy Version: Final V2.1 Page 5 of 12 Approval Date: Approved by: Next Review: 2023
+SW9 Version Control Document Name: Safeguarding Policy Version: Draft.v2 Page 5 of 12 Approval Date: 28 September 2021 Approved by: SW9 CH Board Next Review: August 2023

-- The Safeguarding Champions are responsible for the implementation and compliance of this policy.
-They will monitor all cases and discuss cases prior to closure.

-- The Scheme Manager, Property Services Manager and Housing Services Manager are responsible for completing referrals and referring them to the Safeguarding Champions.
+Safeguarding Champions.
 They are responsible for investigating and monitoring cases, reviewing actions and reporting critical incidents or immediate concerns to the line Manager and making referrals to appropriate external services.

 - 6.2 The following are responsible for the implementation of this Policy:

 - The Executive Director

 - Senior Leadership Team

 - The Housing Services Manager

 - Property Services Manager

 - Supported Housing Scheme Manager

 - Team Leaders

 - Safeguarding Champions the champions will amend our internal notices so colleagues can find out who their safeguarding champions are.

 - 6.3 SW9 CH will record all cases of safeguarding concerns following our procedures.
 Cases will be reviewed and monitored at monthly meetings.
 The meetings are used to close cases where SW9 CH have signposted cases to external agencies or cases where it is felt that SW9 CH are not required to carry out any further actions.